Notion AI

 What’s the Difference Between Notion AI and other AI Apps?

-Notion AI, ChatGPT, Perplexity, and DeepSeek are all AI tools that work in similar ways.
-Think of them as different apps that use the same basic technology under the hood.
+Notion AI, ChatGPT, Claude and Perplexity are all AI tools that work in similar ways.
+Think of them as different apps that use the more or less the same basic technology under the hood.

 To understand the difference between uniqueness of Notion AI, it’s easiest to use an analogy: